marcinjahn/technology-notebook/src/docs/computers/blockchain/solidity.md

 `require(condition)` is a basic assert operation used for validation.
 If the provided condition if false, `revert()` will be called.

-`require` does not consume all the remainin gas offered to pay (like `assert` does).
-It should be used in cases where the condition being false is a normal situation that is expected to happen (e.g. when validating user inputs).
+`require` does not consume all the remaining gas offered to pay (like `assert` does).
+It should be used in cases where the condition being false is a normal situation that is expected to happen (e.g., when validating user inputs).

 It's useful in access modifiers.